CAPE Partnership Program Descriptions

 STEAM Ahead is a STEM arts integration program that positions arts learning as a cross-cutting practice that allows students to apply, connect, and interweave science, technology, engineering, and math concepts.
-Using CAPE’s collaborative teaching model, teacher and teaching artists teams design and delivery innovative and effective standards-based teaching and learning, including the Illinois Learning Standards in Science (based on the Next Generation Science Standards), Illinois Learning Standards for Mathematics (incorporating the Common Core math standards), and the National Core Arts Standards.
+Using CAPE’s collaborative teaching model, teacher and teaching artists teams design and deliver innovative and effective standards-based teaching and learning, including the Illinois Learning Standards in Science (based on the Next Generation Science Standards), Illinois Learning Standards for Mathematics (incorporating the Common Core math standards), and the National Core Arts Standards.
 STEAM Ahead is a four-year AAEDD US Department of Education program and will culminate in a STEAM curricular website.

 CAPE After School

 CAPE after school (also known as “Supporting Communities through Arts Learning Environments” )(SCALE) re-envisions and activates the school as a site for arts, learning, and for family and community members.
 CAPE’s SCALE after-school program partners teaching artists with teachers to develop an original curriculum that supports project-based arts-integrated learning.
 As a laboratory for in-school learning, after-school students weave academic and social emotional learning with various art disciplines and teachers are able to experiment with academic content and pedagogical strategies.